cosandr/gonvml/README.md

 All other values result in either invalid argument or not supported error, quite probable they only work on Quadro or similar.

 I've also added PcieThroughput queries.

+### Notes for Windows

+Assuming MinGW64 (MSYS2), if not using its shell then gcc must be in PATH.

+- `mingw-w64-x86_64-dlfcn` package

+- `nvml.dll` is expected to be in `C:\Program Files\NVIDIA Corporation\NVSMI`, if not copy it from System32 or change LDFLAGS to include System32 instead

+- `MinorNumber` is not supported, it will always return 0